jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 --------

-In this paper we will introduce structure recursion as a way to derive program semantics. {Add more here}
+In this paper we will introduce structure recursion as a way to derive program semantics.
+In particular, we are interested in denotational semantics which can be structured as a fold.
+This motivates us to look its generalised notion as a recursive operation: the _catamorphism_.

-§ 1.
  Introduction
 -----------------

-Abstraction has proved to be one of the most influencial and ubiquitous themes in computer science.
+Abstraction has proved to be one of the most influential and ubiquitous themes in computer science.
 It is unsurprising that one of its most notable triumphs has been its significance in the design of programming languages.
 The most successful will provide various techniques for